fadingbeat/fadingbeat/README.md

 - 👋 Hi, I’m @fadingbeat
 - 👀 I’m interested in Software Development, with focus on frontend.
 My goal is to become successful developer and bring value to society.
-- 🌱 My career is currenlty evolving around JavaScript, Angular, Typescript and everything related to frontend development.
+- 🌱 My career is currenlty evolving with Angular, Typescript, JavaScript and everything related to frontend development.
 - 💞️ I would love to collaborate on Web development projects.
 - 📫 Feel free to contact me via email fadingbeat@gmail.com